vlazed/FE-Player-Template/README.md

 Generally, one should distribute their modules through a Github release (as per the design philosophy of richie0866's rbxm-suite).

 ### General Modules
 In addition to animation modules, the framework also supports modules that provide general functionality for the user.
 An example of such a module is Mimic, which is installed internally into FE-Player-Template by default.
-Users should install general modules in lieu of modifying existing FE-Player-Template code if one wants to add additional player functions.
-See Mimic.lua under the Modules for an example.
+Users should install general modules in lieu of modifying existing FE-Player-Template code if one wants to add additional player functions (such as a camera module or a gravity controller, to come up with examples).
+See Mimic.lua under the Modules for a coding template.

 ### Animations
 This process involves using Roblox Studio.
 To make your own animation files, you will need a keyframe sequence to module script plugin.
 I've included a modified version of an [Animation Converter](https://www.roblox.com/library/442028078/Animation-Converter) that outputs a format that this frameworks animation controllers can read.
 The general outline for conversion are the following: